MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/layout.md

 - `Vertical` indicates that the [`CollectionView`](xref:Xamarin.Forms.CollectionView) will expand vertically as items are added.
 - `Horizontal` indicates that the [`CollectionView`](xref:Xamarin.Forms.CollectionView) will expand horizontally as items are added.

-The [`ListItemsLayout`](xref:Xamarin.Forms.ListItemsLayout) class inherits from the [`ItemsLayout`](xref:Xamarin.Forms.ItemsLayout) class, and defines static `VerticalList` and `HorizontalList` members.
+The [`ListItemsLayout`](xref:Xamarin.Forms.ListItemsLayout) class inherits from the [`ItemsLayout`](xref:Xamarin.Forms.ItemsLayout) class, and defines an `ItemSpacing` property, of type `double`, that represents the empty space around each item.
+The default value of this property is 0, and its value must always be greater than or equal to 0.
+The `ListItemsLayout` class also defines static `Vertical` and `Horizontal` members.
 These members can be used to create vertical or horizontal lists, respectively.
 Alternatively, a `ListItemsLayout` object can be created, specifying an [`ItemsLayoutOrientation`](xref:Xamarin.Forms.ItemsLayoutOrientation) enumeration member as an argument.

+The [`GridItemsLayout`](xref:Xamarin.Forms.GridItemsLayout) class inherits from the [`ItemsLayout`](xref:Xamarin.Forms.ItemsLayout) class, and defines the following properties:

+- `VerticalItemSpacing`, of type `double`, that represents the vertical empty space around each item.
+The default value of this property is 0, and its value must always be greater than or equal to 0.
+- `HorizontalItemSpacing`, of type `double`, that represents the horizontal empty space around each item.
+The default value of this property is 0, and its value must always be greater than or equal to 0.
-The [`GridItemsLayout`](xref:Xamarin.Forms.GridItemsLayout) class inherits from the [`ItemsLayout`](xref:Xamarin.Forms.ItemsLayout) class, and defines a `Span` property, of type `int`, that represents the number of columns or rows to display in the grid.
-The default value of the `Span` property is 1, and its value must always be greater than or equal to 1.
+- `Span`, of type `int`, that represents the number of columns or rows to display in the grid.
+The default value of this property is 1, and its value must always be greater than or equal to 1.

+These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that the properties can be targets of data bindings.

 > [!NOTE]
 > [`CollectionView`](xref:Xamarin.Forms.CollectionView) uses the native layout engines to perform layout.